stanusk/chatbot-starter/documentation/tasks.md

 ### Task 3: Break Down Large Components

-**What**: Split oversized components into smaller, focused components **Why**: Large components violate Single Responsibility Principle and are harder to understand, test, and maintain.
+**What**: Split oversized components into smaller, focused components **Why**: Large components violate the Single Responsibility Principle and are harder to understand, test, and maintain.

 **Target Components**: